 For the purposes of Part 2 of Chapter 3 of the Act, land is deemed to include anything which is fixed to land, irrespective of whether the item:

-- Is owned separately from the land (such as tenant’s fixtures), or
+- is owned separately from the land (such as tenant’s fixtures).

 An item can be fixed to land by virtue of a physical connection with the land.
 Ordinarily, this will require something more than the item merely resting on the land by its own weight.